hipe/tmx/lib/skylab/headless/doc/issues/039-the-CLI-action-top-narrative.md

-because we had once embarked on an abitious rewrite there and then lost everything, we re-approach this same same task today with some exasperation, but at the same time we meet the challenge with the enthusiams of knowing that whatever we rebuild will be cleaner and stronger and clearer than what was lost.
+because we had once embarked on an abitious rewrite there and then lost everything, we re-approach this same same task today with some exasperation, but at the same time we meet the challenge with the enthusiam of knowing that whatever we rebuild will be cleaner and stronger and clearer than what was lost.

+## :#storypoint-7 (these constants)

+the use of variants of these constants thoughout the CLI node exemplifies nicely the use of our [#050] name conventions: because it ends in an 'X' it signifies that the "caller" does not know anything about the shape of these values and must use them accordingly. you will see variants of these constants appear variously with zero, one or two trailing underscores and these each have [#100] precise meanings.

+they exist as "public" constants here because while [#126] we do not have a central, shared general CLI node by design, we think it is ok to share these constants throughout our sibling nodes; and that is happening here and not elsewhere because in practice almost all our sibling nodes will exist with the topic node having been loaded already.